blokks/legacy-docs/src/content/design-your-schedule/change-colors.md

 In the above example `--blokks-theme-color` is a Blokks defined property with a value of `rebeccapurple`.
 You should note that all *CSS variables* are prefixed with **--blokks**.
 Adding the above code in the `<head>` of your page will change the main color of the embed to `rebeccapurple`.

+<span class='note'>You should note that *CSS variables* are case sensitive, so `--blokks-theme-color` and `--Blokks-Theme-Color` are different.</span>

 ![Image: Changing theme color using CSS variables](https://blokks.co/docs/images/rebeccapurple.png)

-Below you will find the complete list of colors which you can change with *CSS variables*:
+Below you will find the complete list of colors which you can change with *CSS variables.*

 | Background colors | Description |
 |-------------------|-------------|